-Kris has announced the next snapshot in the testing series: The next 20120605 snapshot in the PC-BSD 9-STABLE branch has just been released for i386 and amd64 architectures.
-This snapshot provides both users and developers a means to test out new features in the upcoming PC-BSD 9.1 release.
+BETA1 images for the upcoming PC-BSD 9.1 are now available for the i386 and amd64 architectures!
+This beta provides both users and developers a means to test out new features in the upcoming PC-BSD 9.1 release.
 This snapshot may contain buggy code and features, so users are encouraged to run it only on non-critical systems.
 Changes since the [...]